LHNCBC/metamaplite/Design.md

                 concept dictionary lookup ->
                   negation detection ->
 				  result presentation

+1. add support for exclusion of some cui/term combination (see MetaMap's special terms file) [done?]
+2. support entity lookup using two separate dataset (UMLS and custom, etc.)

 Below is an example of sentence level named entity recognition in which a token list for the sentence "Papillary Thyroid Carcinoma is a